KlimeSE/space-engineers-ai-spaceship-generator/README.md

 ## Roadmap
 The user study period has concluded (November 2022); thanks to everyone who participated!.

-This project will be actively supported until the end of December 2022.
+After the end of 2022, the project's active support phase ended.

 ## Development
 This project requires Python 3.
 The `PCGSEPy` library (including its requirements) can be installed by running `pip install -e .`.
 To use PyTorch in the library (required for some research experiments, but not the application), first set the `use_torch` flag in `configs.ini`.